rambotech/RaspiRest/README.md

 # RaspiRest
 An aspnetcore demo for flashing an LED via GPIO on a Raspberry PI.
-The focus of this project is using an IHostedService to handle GPIO and notification activity, which occur on background timer threads which are independent of controller actions.
+The focus of this project is using an IHostedService to handle GPIO and notification activity, which occur on background timer threads and are independent of controller actions.

 This is an ideal architecture for hosting a Restful API to receive (and act upon) webhooks sent from IFTTT.com (If This, Then That).
 The example here runs on a Raspberry Pi Model 3+ in my house, with a port open in the router for access.
 More about that shortly.